 - The advancement of neuro-functional testing.

-NKI’s mission is to translate advances neuro-functional science to the clinic for improved patient care and outcomes.
+NKI’s mission is to translate advances in neuro-functional science to the clinic for improved patient care and outcomes at a lower cost.
 NKI’s I-Portal® technology is a foundational platform helping clinicians detect multiple medical conditions early, accurately, and cost effectively.

 NKI provides the most sensitive, precise, and advanced clinical eye tracking tools on the market for neuro-functional testing to enable the detection and measurement the neural-functional biomarkers of the brain expressed through the eye.